code-and-effect/codeandeffect.com/pages/solutions/applications-to-join.md

 jr_description: "Calculate and collect complex dues or fees."
 ---

-**Problem:** Complex application forms that have a lot of moving parts means lots of headaches for the ed/office.
-Things get delayed.
+**Problem:** Problem: Complex application forms that have a lot of moving parts means lots of headaches for the Executive Director and office.

 **Solution:** Custom forms that support these exact process so they are easy and move smoothly.